waynetee/tp/docs/UserGuide.md

 --------|------------------
 *italics* | This is used to give slight emphasis to certain words.
 **boldface** | This is used to emphasize certain words, for instance restrictions on input.
 The degree of emphasis is stronger than *italics*.
-`code` | This is used to denote user input or names of files used by the PropertyWhiz.
+`code` | This is used to denote user input or special text.

 --------------------------------------------------------------------------------------------------------------------